 Do you know a staff member who is doing exemplary outreach and engagement work?

 Nominate them by February 11 for this $5,000 award, which recognizes a staff or nontenure-track faculty member who has shown an exemplary commitment to outreach and engagement.

 An outreach program faculty principal investigator, department chair, program director or supervisor must submit the online application form.

 The award was named for Anne K. Heinz to acknowledge more than 25 years of support to campus faculty and staff and her leadership in CU Boulder outreach and engagement efforts.
 Heinz served as dean of continuing education from 1996 to 2015, and as the first vice provost for outreach and engagement from 2009 to 2015.

-The staff member’s outreach program will receive $5,000 to support program needs identified by the staff member and sponsoring department, as well as a plaque and campuswide recognition.
-The award recipient is also eligible to receive funding to attend the 2020 Engagement Scholarship Consortium national conference in Philadelphia.
+The staff member’s outreach program will receive $5,000 to support program needs identified by the staff member and sponsoring department, as well as a plaque and campus wide recognition.
+The award recipient is also eligible to receive funding to attend the 2022 Engagement Scholarship Consortium national conference.

 The award is administered by our office; recipients are selected by a committee from across campus.

 The staff member, in a role distinct from tenure-track faculty, often works behind the scenes to facilitate and manage ongoing projects, programs, services, research and relationships with community partners.
 Nominees must be currently employed CU Boulder staff or nontenure-track faculty who manage the hands-on tasks involved with supporting and advancing an outreach program and community partnership.

 The CU Boulder staff member’s job responsibilities must be a part of a campus outreach and engagement program that is tied to the academic role and mission of the university.
 The outreach program must have a department/center affiliation and be aligned with the campus definition of outreach and engagement.